 The Angling Trust

-The Angling Trust represents all game, coarse and sea anglers in Britain.
+The Angling Trust represents all game, coarse and sea anglers in England.
 It produced the Fishing for Life National Strategy in November 2012.
 It’s now working to implement the strategy with partner organisations.